pierre-pvln/1204-rel5-vps/README.md

-1204-rel5-vps configs en scripts
+1204-rel5-vps

-to create an Ubuntu 12.04 server with puppet from a commandline in virtualbox
+Configs en scripts to create an Ubuntu 12.04 server in virtualbox.
+Adding puppet functionality all from the commandline.